-Your Yield Will Be Affected by the Interest-Only Feature of Some of the Mortgage Loans.....
+Your Yield Will Be Affected by the Interest-Only Feature of a Majority of the Mortgage Loans ....

-Approximately 10.94%, 20.22%, 5.70% and 37.00% of the mortgage loans in the statistical calculation pool in respect of loan group 1, loan group 2, loan group 3 and loan group 4, respectively, in each case by stated principal balance of the mortgage loans in the statistical calculation pool in respect of the related loan group require, and any subsequent mortgage loans may require, monthly payments of only accrued interest for the first two, three or five years after origination.
+Approximately 33.19%, 16.55% and 46.95% of the mortgage loans in the statistical calculation pool in respect of loan group 1, loan group 2 and loan group 3, respectively, in each case by stated principal balance of the mortgage loans in the statistical calculation pool in respect of the related loan group require, and any subsequent mortgage loans may require, monthly payments of only accrued interest for the first 2, 3, 5 or 10 years after origination.
 The borrower is not required to pay any principal on the borrower's loan during this interest-only period but thereafter is required to make monthly payments sufficient to amortize the loan over its remaining term.
 These loans are sometimes referred to as interest-only loans.
 Interest-only loans have only recently been originated in significant volumes.
 As a result, the long-term performance characteristics of interest-only loans are largely unknown.